jun7/wyeb/README.md

 / [Hinting](https://github.com/jun7/wyeb/wiki/img/hinting.png)
 / [History](https://github.com/jun7/wyeb/wiki/img/history.png)

+## Changes
+depends markdown -> discount: You have to add the flag '-f -style' to the generator of the main.conf

 ### Installation
-depends 'webkit2gtk' 'markdown' 'perl-file-mimeinfo' //on arch linux
+depends 'webkit2gtk' 'discount' 'perl-file-mimeinfo' //on arch linux

-'markdown' 'perl-file-mimeinfo' are used only in main.conf
+'discount(markdown)' 'perl-file-mimeinfo' are used only in main.conf

 	make
 	make install